 When Rocky and Adrian are together on screen, particularly in the first act, it just doesn’t click.
 It doesn’t feel like the fault of Stallone and Talia Shire’s performances, but rather an uncomfortable clash of the personalities, as Rocky is trying to talk to Adrian, but she’s being so awkward and overly shy that it becomes frustrating to watch.

-Overall, however, Rocky is a pretty entertaining film with an interesting and uplifting story around its central character that makes for a compelling watch, and that’s why I’ll give it a 7.6.
+Overall, however, Rocky is a pretty entertaining film with an interesting and uplifting story around its central character that makes for a compelling watch, and that’s why I’ll give it an 8.0.